 SPONSORED — View America as it once was when Ragtime The Musical takes the stage at Winter Garden’s historic Garden Theatre from August 23 – September 15, 2019.
 Set in New York City in the early 1900s, you’ll experience the story of how a stifled upper-class wife, a determined Jewish immigrant, and a daring young Harlem musician come together by what the future could hold.

 In addition to the show, enjoy special opening night activities on August 23 with Odd-O-Ts’ Entertainment beginning at 6:50pm, and a special post-performance panel discussion with cast members following the September 8 performance at 2pm.
 There will also be an ASL-interpreted performance on September 5 at 7:30pm.
+There will also be a post-show panel discussion on Saturday, September 8 following the 2pm performance.

 The musical is based on the 1975 novel by E. L. Doctorow, and features a book by Terrence McNally, music by Stephen Flaherty, and lyrics by Lynn Ahrens.